← Back to Blog

 What You Should Never Write Down

-A behavior log is a legal document.
-It can be subpoenaed.
-It can be requested by parents at any time.
-You must write every entry as if the parent will read it tomorrow.
+A behavior log is a professional document.
+Parents can request to see it.
+Administrators may ask for it.
+Write every entry as if the parent will read it tomorrow.

 Never write down your emotions.
 Never write that you are frustrated or at your wits end.